leo0514/vpc-on-classic-network/vpc-vpn-asav-conf.md

  ikev2 remote-authentication pre-shared-key <key value>
  ikev2 local-authentication pre-shared-key <key value>
 ```
+{: codeblock}

-Create an IKEv2 policy configuration for the IPsec connection.
-The IKEv2 policy block sets the
+### Create an IKEv2 policy configuration for the IPsec connection.

-parameters for the IKE exchange.
+The IKEv2 policy block sets the parameters for the IKE exchange.
 In this block, the following parameters are set:
-* Encryption algorithm - set to AES-256 for this example
+* Encryption algorithm - set to AES-256 for this example.
-* Integrity algorithm - set to SHA256 for this example
+* Integrity algorithm - set to SHA256 for this example.
 * Diffie-Hellman group - IPsec uses the Diffie-Hellman algorithm to generate the initial
 encryption key between the peers.
-In this example it is set to group 14
+In this example it is set to group 14.
 * Pseudo-Random Function (PRF) - IKEv2 requires a separate method used as the
 algorithm to derive keying material and hashing operations required for the IKEv2 tunnel
 encryption.
-This is referred to as the pseudo-random function and is set to SHA
+This is referred to as the pseudo-random function and is set to SHA.
 * SA Lifetime - set the lifetime of the security associations (after which a reconnection will
 occur).
 Set to 36,000 seconds.
-* Operation type - keep this as the default value, bi-directional.
-(It's not explicit in the "show running" display.)
+* Operation type - keep this as the default value, bi-directional (it's not explicit in the "show running" display).

 As shown in the following code example, this sample policy uses AES-256 to encrypt the secure channel.
 The SHA512
 hash algorithm is used to validate the identity of the remote peer, and Diffie-Hellman group